Quiz channel: Culture, media and sport select committee hearing

-On November 28, 2006, an all-party Culture, Media and Sport select committee held a hearing into the concerns regarding the way that quiz channels operate.
+On 28 November 2006, an all-party Culture, Media and Sport select committee held a hearing into the concerns regarding the way that quiz channels operate.
 The broadcasting minister, Shaun Woodward said that no action would be taken on any of the quiz channel operators until the parties had reported their findings.
 The Gambling commission said they would look into British Sky Broadcasting's concerns over quiz channels that quiz channels are a form of gambling and should be regulated.
 Nick Rust from BSkyB, said to the committee that quiz channels should be considered gambling.
 The committee heard evidence from Ofcom, the Citizens Advice Bureau, television executives and individuals.

 Points raised included the price of calls, whether the player got through or not.
 Jeff Henry, a director of ITV consumer said that one in four hundred players have a chance in getting through to The Mint programme.
-Jeff Henry also stated that by putting up details that there is a one in four hundred chance of winning, then "it would be out of date and we would be accused of misleading you."
+Henry also stated that by putting up details that there is a one in four hundred chance of winning, then "it would be out of date and we would be accused of misleading you."
 Points also raised were the answers given for questions set, including an example from ITV Play programme Quizmania, where the obscure answers Rawlplugs and balaclava were given for a question on the contents of a woman's handbag, and examples of where callers were cut off from calling Quiz Call for forty minutes.
 The commission was also told that viewers are encouraged to call in but are not told that they only have a 0.5% chance of getting through.

 Shari Vahl, from BBC Radio 4's You and Yours programme told the committee that one woman had spent £1,500 on calls and suggested that programmes get 200 calls a minute, which makes getting through to the studio a slim chance.
 However, producers and operators of quiz shows and channels have stated that only a small minority of people have a problem with being addicted to calling shows and channels.

 Report findings

-On January 25, 2007, the select committee released its report into the participation television channel industry.
+On 25 January 2007, the select committee released its report into the participation television channel industry.
 The committee said that the channels should be classed as gambling and not a game of skill.

 The report made a few recommendations as to how the industry should be regulated.
-These include more transparency to viewers on the odds of getting through to the studio, including a recommendation of the odds of getting through being shown through an on-screen graphic.
+These include more transparency to viewers on the odds of getting through to the studio, including a recommendation of the odds of getting through being shown by an on-screen graphic.
 The report also said that questions should be verified by a third party before they can be broadcast.